madetech/handbook/guides/it/Hardware.md

 (Gen, processor, memory and overall spec can vary on the ThinkPads - we'll talk to you individually about options.)

+If you're a new starter you will automatically get a MacBook.
+If you would like to use Linux we'll happily swap you over a couple of months into your new role.
+This is because we are unable to support the setup of Linxu machines for new starters.

 **All other roles**
-- Air M4 (13 inch)
+- Air M5 (13 inch)
-- Apple M4 chip with 8‐core CPU, 8‐core GPU
+- Apple M5 chip with 10‐core CPU, 8‐core GPU
 - 16GB unified memory
-- 256GB SSD storage
+- 512GB SSD storage

 You may have or receive a laptop with a slightly different spec - these are older machines which are still within the 3 or 4 year replacement period (see below).

 Standard laptop specs will be reviewed annually, and as and when Apple change their specs.
-The last review was January 2025.
+The last review was March 2026.

 If there is an issue with your laptop please email [it@madetech.com](mailto:it@madetech.com)